Weight loss success stories

-The first step is to know where you are in regards to medicine.
-Extreme obesity is diagnosed as a BMI of 40 or above or BMI of 35 and above with severe weight-related diseases like diabetes type 2, high blood pressure, sleep apnea, or heart disease.
+The first step is understanding where you stand medically.
+Severe obesity is generally defined as a BMI of 40 or higher, or a BMI of 35 or higher when it comes with serious weight-related conditions like type 2 diabetes, high blood pressure, sleep apnea, or heart disease.

 These thresholds form the basis of the obesity and bariatric surgery eligibility criteria established by major medical societies, such as the American Society of Metabolic and Bariatric Surgery (ASMBS).
 In BodEvolve, each patient is assessed personally by our staff, taking into consideration the BMI, comorbidity, weight loss history, and overall well-being to decide which procedure will provide the most effective and safe result.